 During data analysis, the randomized order of presentation must be removed.

-[editor’s note: <<insert figure here>>]

 Comments

 The CCR method produces a fewer ratings than ACR in the same period of time (e.g., slightly more than one-half).

 CCR ratings are minimally influenced by subject’s opinion of the content (e.g., whether the subject likes or dislikes the production quality).